2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Impact

 Twenty percent of breast cancers express a very high level of a protein called HER2.
 These HER2-positive cancers are treated with drugs targeting HER2, which can be highly effective.
-The level of HER2 is measured using an IHC test and categorized as 0, 1+, 2+ or 3+.
+The level of HER2 is measured using a scale of 0, 1+, 2+ or 3+.
 Only cancers with the highest level of HER2 protein, 3+, are called HER2-positive.
-Cancers that are HER2 IHC 1+ or 2+ are termed HER2-low and have intermediate levels of HER2 protein expression between HER2-positive and HER2 IHC 0 cancers.
+Cancers that are HER2 1+ or 2+ are termed HER2-low.
 Most current anti-HER2 drugs, such as trastuzumab (Herceptin), are not effective in HER2-low cancers.
-However, the development of more potent HER2 drugs such as trastuzumab deruxtecan (T-DXd, Enhertu) is changing this paradigm.
-T-DXd recently demonstrated a high level of effectiveness in HER2-low breast cancers and is the only drug the FDA has approved to treat HER2-low cancers.
-Because up 50 percent of all breast cancers have some level of HER2, the potential clinical impact of T-DXd in breast cancer is large.
-However, the HER2 test was designed to detect high HER2 levels, not low, and it is not accurate at distinguishing HER2-low cancers from HER2 0.
-In fact, 30 percent of HER2 0-classified cancers responded to T-DXd in clinical trials, further suggesting that the current test misses many T-DXd-responsive cancers.
+However, the development of more potent HER2 drugs such as trastuzumab deruxtecan (T-DXd) is changing this paradigm.
+T-DXd (Enhertu®) recently demonstrated a high level of effectiveness in HER2-low breast cancers and is the only FDA approved targeted drug to treat HER2-low cancers.
+Because up to 50 percent of all breast cancers have some level of HER2, the potential clinical impact of T-DXd in breast cancer is great.
+However, there currently is no HER2 test to accurately distinguish HER2-low cancers from HER2-0 cancers.
+In fact, 30 percent of breast cancers scored as HER2-0 responded to T-DXd in clinical trials, further suggesting that the current test misses many potential T-DXd-responsive cancers.

 What’s next